 A solicitor focused on corporate and business structures, reorganization and succession matters, trusts, wills, and estate planning and administration, Audrey earned her B.A.
 (1974) and LL.B.
 (1975 - gold medalist) at the University of Saskatchewan and her LL.M.
 (1977) at the University of Illinois.
 Her book, Corroboration in Canadian Law, has been cited by the Supreme Court of Canada.
 She was a member of the University of Saskatchewan’s Faculty of Law for several years, teaching taxation and torts.
 Audrey was admitted to the Saskatchewan bar in 1980 and the Alberta bar two years later.
-She was appointed a Queen's Counsel in 2014 and was recognized in the peer-reviewed list, "Best Lawyers in Canada” in each of 2019, 2020, and 2021, being named “Lawyer of the Year” in 2022, in the areas of trusts and estates.
+She was appointed a Queen’s Counsel in 2014 and was recognized in the peer-reviewed list “Best Lawyers in Canada” in each of 2019, 2020, and 2021, being named “Lawyer of the Year” in 2022, in the areas of trusts and estates.

 A CPLED instructor and evaluator and former bar admission course instructor, Audrey often lectures on estate planning and corporate matters.
 She has been a member of the Alberta Corporate Tax Administration Advisory Group, the Revenue Canada Taxation Advisory Committee on Technical Publications, the Law Society Focus Group (Edmonton), which advised the Alberta government on amending the Business Corporations Act, the executive of the Canadian Bar Association Wills, Estates and Trusts subsection, and the board of a charitable organization.
 She was also Deputy Chair of the United Way of Edmonton Leadership Division.
 Outside of work, Audrey enjoys travelling, reading fiction, fitness, golf, and caring for her standard poodle.
 She also enjoys spending time with her husband, three adult children and a growing number of grandchildren.

 List of Publications and Papers Presented